 - Dealing with mobile homes.

-For answers to your questions, refer to the Letters to Assessors or contact the Property Tax Department by phone or email.
+For answers to your questions, refer to the Letters to Assessors or contact, State Property Tax Department by phone or email or the Marin County Assessor.

-NOTE: Please consult the your tax advisor.
+NOTE: Please consult the your tax advisor and the Marin County Tax Assessor.
+Provisions of Proposition 19 may change each year.
 Madeline Schaider Real Estate is not a tax advisor.

 Special Circumstances